Snoring & Obstructive Sleep Apnoea (OSA)

 The airway behind the tongue, called the posterior airway space, collapses due to muscular relaxation that occurs during deep relaxing sleep.
 When taking a breath, the soft tissues of the airway either partially or completely collapse, obstructing the airway and preventing air entering the lungs.

 A partial obstruction results in reduced airflow, known as hypopnoea and complete obstruction leads to cessation of airflow completely, known as apnoea.
 From the anatomical diagram below, the tongue falls back blocking off the airway.

 An oral splint can be worn to maintain the forward position of the lower jaw (mandible) and this helps to maintain tongue support preventing the collapse of the soft tissues closing off the posterior airway space.
-Such a splint is called a Mandibular Anterior-positioning Splint (MAS).
+Such a splint is called a Mandibular Advancement Splint (MAS).
 Patients suffering more severe OSA may require a continuous positive airway pressure (CPAP) machine to use at night.
 However patient acceptance with MAS is far higher than with CPAP.

 Diagrams and X-rays courtesy of Dr Harry Ball